 However, this should not make you resign yourself to never regaining any of the abilities you once had.

-Even though it is true some of the damage done to your brain is permanent, not all of it is, and your brain possesses an amazing ability to heal itself and adapt to changes.
-It can even “re-wire” nerve cells to make it possible for a function previously controlled by a damaged area to be controlled by a different, undamaged portion of the brain!
+Even though it is true some of the damage done to your brain is permanent, not all of it is.
+Your brain possesses an amazing ability to heal itself and adapt to changes.
+It can even “re-wire” nerve cells to make it possible for a different, undamaged portion of the brain to control a function previously controlled by a damaged area!

 The brain does this through a process called neuroplasticity.
 Neuroplasticity is what allows us to learn and adapt to new experiences and is a key factor in TBI recovery.

 Traditionally, the adult brain was considered static.
 Meaning, scientists believed that after a certain point in development, the brain could no longer adapt to change.

 Essentially, people imagined the brain was like concrete, you could change it while it was wet, but once it dried, that was it.

 Today however, we know the brain is always in a flexible state, and not only that, we can also help the brain rewire itself by our own actions.